-All benefits-eligible staff members are entitled to receive an university identification (ID) card.
+All benefits-eligible staff members are entitled to receive a university identification (ID) card.
 Your ID card may be obtained at the ID Card Office, located in the Christmas-Saucon Annex, on or after, your employment start date.
 Have your LIN (Lehigh Identification Number) and another form of ID available.
 A photograph will be taken and an ID card will be available immediately.

 Your Lehigh ID is your personal identification and should be with you at all times.
-The following university-related benefits may be incorporated into your ID account, dependent upon each individual:
+The following university-related benefits may be incorporated into your ID card account, dependent upon each individual:

 - Academic building access

 - Athletic events and/or ticket purchases

-- Discount on Lehigh Bookstore purchases

-- Discount on Zoellner Arts Center Events

-- GoldPLUS
+- GoldPLUS card

 - Gym/Fitness Center access

 - Library privileges

-- Meal plan
+- Meal plan for university dining facilities

 - Parking facilities access

+- Zoellner Arts Center Event discounts.

 Spouses/domestic partners of staff members may also obtain an ID card at the ID Office.
 Be prepared with your LIN, your spouse/domestic partner's LIN, and another form of ID.
 The ID card is university property and must be returned upon separation from the university.
-Additional information is available on the web at: http://financeadmin.lehigh.edu/content/id-office.
+Additional information is available on-line at:

+http://financeadmin.lehigh.edu/content/id-office.